 - Most significant flight?
 The takeoff from Boston Logan airport while on an Airbus 320 and landing in Denver around four hours later.
-The altitude is exceedingly high in Denver and Boston's airport feels like it's on an island.
+The altitude is exceedingly high in Denver, and Boston's airport feels like it's on an island.

 - List of airplanes I've traveled on: Boeing, Airbus, Embraer, Cessna, etc.

 If the topic is something you can expand on through personal experience, it qualifies for being a strong prompt.
-This potential outline shows the author is capable of talking about his favorite subject, not just by sharing his knowledge of historical sources, but by also providing a personal experience with detailed descriptions.
+This potential outline shows the author can talk about his favorite subject by sharing his knowledge of historical sources and providing a personal experience with detailed descriptions.

 Instead, personalization means that you can provide details in all aspects of your writing.
-In other words, you should reach a high-level of descriptive writing that connects to the audience - the admissions readers - and leaves them thinking that they have just read an authentic account.
+In other words, you should reach a high level of descriptive writing that connects to the audience - the admissions readers - and leaves them thinking that they have just read an authentic account.

 Here are some questions to answer:

 Furthermore, the maximum word allotment is 650.
 In terms of practicality, this forces you to be concise in your storytelling.
 Developing the outline is critical to ensuring you discover the main talking points of the story you want to share.

-Keep in mind that your experiences are not interesting or unique because you believe they're different than those of your peers.
-You are not comparing your experience with anybody else, this will actually shift the perspective in your writing and potentially lead you to dragging outside examples to elevate your own experiences.
+Remember that your experiences are not exciting or unique because you believe they're different from your peers.
+You are not comparing your experience with anybody else; this will actually shift your writing perspective and potentially lead you to drag outside examples to elevate your own experiences.

 What fuels my interest in everyday life?
 How can I relate these items to my target story?

 Utilizing an impressive vocabulary displays your intellect, but don't allow your story to suffer because you want to be a "grammar hammer."
 Instead, draw connections between your daily life to the specific experience you're trying to show the reader.
 What fuels your motivation and interests daily?

-These are just a few of the questions you can answer, but it's important to remember they all start with you.
-You can probably come up with more questions to ask yourself in order to promote your personality on paper, how you handle stress, your ability to work with others, and anything else that would put a spotlight on yourself and highlight your actions.
+These are only a few questions you can answer, but it's important to remember they all start with you.
+You can come up with more questions to ask yourself to promote your personality on paper, how you handle stress, your ability to work with others, and anything else that would put a spotlight on yourself and highlight your actions.

-The total amount of words you've jotted down to help with the foundation of your writing isn't meant to be on your final piece, word-for-word.
-Treat this part of your essay writing for exactly what it is – a tool to prepare your ideas that you can continue to use as a reference as you develop your writing.
+The total amount of words you've jotted down to help with your writing foundation isn't your final piece, word-for-word.
+Treat this part of your essay writing for precisely what it is – a tool to prepare your ideas that you can continue to use as a reference as you develop your writing.

-As you begin to write, do not attempt to complete the first draft in it’s entirety.
-Instead, split your writing like you would through mediums of social media.
-For example, if you have pictures from the experience help you reflect, treat it like an Instagram post.
+As you begin to write, please do not attempt to complete the first draft in its entirety.
+Instead, split your writing as you would through mediums of social media.
+For example, if you have pictures from experience help you reflect, treat it as an Instagram post.

-This fun, potentially brain-teasing exercise will help you shorten your essay in the long run, while retaining the most important points that you want the audience to read.
-It's really an exercise in important, and with such little space, you'll likely find yourself refining your writing until you're completely satisfied.
+This fun, potentially brain-teasing exercise will help you shorten your essay in the long run while retaining the essential points that you want the audience to read.
+It's really an important exercise, and with such little space, you'll likely find yourself refining your writing until you're delighted.

-Keep in mind who your audience is on Facebook – most likely family and friends – although you cannot consider the admission officers as your friends (that would be nice wouldn't it!) you can place the same level of care and importance in your writing.
+Keep in mind who's your audience on Facebook – most likely family and friends – although you cannot consider the admission officers as your friends (that would be nice, wouldn't it!), you can place the same level of care and importance in your writing.